14 Mar The Pitfalls of Laser Tattoo Removal

 Although it’s impossible to predict exactly how many sessions one might need, most people find they have to have between five and 10 sessions.
 In some cases, however, up to 20 sessions are required.
 It all depends on how big the tattoo is, where it is located, the colour and the age of the tattoo.

 What Are The Risks Of Laser Tattoo Removal?

-These are actually among the most common complications of laser tattoo removal, often occurring within four to six weeks after the treatment.
-They are usually only temporary, but longer-lasting changes have been reported, particularly in people with darker skins.
+These changes are actually among the most common complications of laser tattoo removal, often occurring within four to six weeks after the treatment.
+They are usually only temporary, but longer-lasting changes have been reported, particularly in people with darker skin.
 In some cases where a permanent eyeliner tattoo has been removed, permanent whitening of the eyelashes has been reported.

 Residual Tattoo And Scarring

 Despite the skill of the tattoo removal specialist, it is not always possible to completely remove the tattoo.
 This is often the case with multi-coloured tattoos, which may leave behind residual pigment or a “ghost” outline.
 Because laser tattoo removal therapy is invasive, one runs the risk of permanent damage to the skin.
 In many cases, the skin is not healthy enough to be tattooed again, which you probably would not want to do anyway but the point is that it can create uneven and sinewy skin textures.